Magnika/Byggern/README.md

 ## Immediate TODO
 - Rename print function to "printf".
 It seems to be used by the SRAM test function.
+- Verify memory map implementation
 - Implement address decoder using NAND-gates.
+- Set the SRE bit in the MCUCR register (DONE)
+-

 ## Task 1
 - Made USART support